 Roopkala Kendro has a well-equipped Library having a huge collection of technical as well as non-technical books on films and related subjects, Social Communication, and Animation.
 It also has an enormous collection of Bengali fiction and non-fiction books.
 The Library has a collection of rare books, journals, scripts of Satyajit Ray, Tarun Majumder etc. Last but not the least, it also has a number of Indian and foreign journals and magazines in its collection.
 The library can boast of a collection of numerous DVDs, VCDs and CDs of films including animation and documentaries from India and various parts of the world.

-The list of candidates for orientation and interview for the academic session 2014-2016 have been published.
-Please download the list of selected candiidates and schedule for orientation from the 'Download PDF' section below.
+The provisional merit lists for admission for the academic session 2014-2016 have been published.
+Please download the lists of selected candidates from the 'Download PDF' section below.